Artemius: Biography

 While serving as the military governor of Egypt, Artemius supported the Arian bishop of Alexandria, George the Cappadocian, and took part in the latter's campaign against both the pagan and Orthodox Christian populations.
 Documented examples of this support include the sacking of the Temple of Serapis in Alexandria, as well as the pursuit of the former, Orthodox, bishop of Alexandria, Athanasius.

 In 361 CE, Constantius was succeeded by his cousin Julian, who, on becoming Emperor, broke with his Christian upbringing and took up traditional Roman pagan pantheism.
 Shortly thereafter, Artemius met his death, in circumstances that are not entirely clear.
 The Artemii Passio places his death at the hands of Julian, in Antioch, because upon being summoned by Julian from Alexandria, he supported Eugenius and Macarius, two Christian priests from Antioch, against the tortures to which they were subjected by Julian.
 Artemius is further accused by Julian of murdering Julian's half-brother, Gallus.
 Despite Artemius' denials, Julian proceeds to have Artemius tortured in various fashions while exhorting Artemius to renounce his Christianity.
 Artemius repeatedly confirms his faith, and ultimately has his head cut off.
 According to the Chronicon Paschale, Artemius dies in Alexandria.
-Ammianus describes Artemius’ death as occurring after Artemius is no longer dux Aegypti, when he is executed for the crimes he was accused of committing against the people of Alexandria.
+Ammianus describes Artemius' death as occurring after Artemius is no longer dux Aegypti, when he is executed for the crimes he was accused of committing against the people of Alexandria.
 Julian himself provides a similar reason.
-While Ammianus does not provide the location of Artemius’ death, his language indicates that it was not at Alexandria, thus perhaps strengthening the contention that it was indeed at Antioch.
+While Ammianus does not provide the location of Artemius' death, his language indicates that it was not at Alexandria, thus perhaps strengthening the contention that it was indeed at Antioch.

 Hagiography

 Artemius is considered a martyr and Saint in the Catholic, Oriental Orthodox Churches and Eastern Orthodox Churches, despite his apparent adherence to Arianism during his life.
 His acceptance as a martyr is based on the tradition found in Christian sources that he was tortured and executed by Julian for speaking on behalf of Christianity in the face of the apostate Emperor Julian, and his unwillingness to renounce his Christianity despite Julian's promises to allow him to live and restore him to his offices.

 His canonization is based on the anonymous late 7th century compilation of 45 miracles with which he is attributed.
 As described in the 45 miracles attributed to him, St. Artemios specializes in miracles dealing with medicine and healing, and in particular with hernias, and testicular and genital maladies in men.
 One miracle dealing with the healing of a woman is attributed to St. Artemios through his sending St. Febronia, who occupies a parallel construct for women.

 His feast day was set as 20 October.
-His cult site was the Church of Saint John the Forerunning (St John the Baptist) in Constantinople.
+His cult site was the Church of Saint John the Forerunner (St John the Baptist) in Constantinople.
 St. Artemius is invoked by those suffering from hernias.